dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

           IHByaXZhdGUga2V5IG1pZ2h0IGxvb2sgbGlrZSBpbiBteS1wb3dlcm1heC1zZXR0aW5ncy55YW1s
           IGZpbGUK
     ```
-9. Install the driver using `csi-install.sh` bash script in the `dell-csi-helm-installer` directory by running
+8. Install the driver using `csi-install.sh` bash script in the `dell-csi-helm-installer` directory by running
     ```bash
     ./csi-install.sh --namespace powermax --values ./my-powermax-settings.yaml --helm-charts-version <version>
     ```
-10. Or you can also install the driver using standalone helm chart using the command
+  > Alternatively, you can also install the driver using the standalone helm chart.
-    ```bash
+  > ```bash
-    helm install powermax ./csi-powermax --namespace powermax --values my-powermax-settings.yaml
+  > helm install powermax ./csi-powermax --namespace powermax --values my-powermax-settings.yaml
-    ```
+  > ```

 > Notes:
 > - The parameter `--helm-charts-version` is optional and if you do not specify the flag, by default the `csi-install.sh` script will clone the version of the helm chart that is specified in the driver's [csi-install.sh](https://github.com/dell/csi-powermax/blob/main/dell-csi-helm-installer/csi-install.sh#L52) file.
 If you wish to install the driver using a different version of the helm chart, you need to include this flag.
 Also, remember to delete the `helm-charts` repository present in the `csi-powermax` directory if it was cloned before.